 A pregnant mother and her three sons were killed in a three-vehicle wreck that occurred in thick fog Saturday near Fremont, according to authorities.

-A family member identified the four who died as Maria Cristina Menjivar, 32, and sons, Julian, 10, Adrian, 8, and Angel, 7.
+A family member identified the four who died as Maria Cristina Menjivar, 32, and sons Julian, 10, Adrian, 8, and Angel, 7.
 Menjivar was also about eight months pregnant with her first daughter, according to a GoFundMe page.
 The fund, which has a goal of $50,000, was set up to help with burial and other expenses for the Schuyler, Nebraska, family.
 More than $17,000 had been donated by Monday afternoon.

-Autopsies have been ordered, Dodge County Attorney Oliver Glass said.
+Autopsies have been ordered, said Dodge County Attorney Oliver Glass.

 The impact sent the pickup into the westbound traffic lane, where it collided with a 2001 Ford Taurus driven by Menjivar.
 She and her three sons were pronounced dead at the scene.

 Glass said Monday it would be “quite some time” before the investigation into the collision will be completed and he can review reports to determine whether any laws were broken.

 According to a post on social media seeking help with funeral expenses, Menjivar was expecting her first daughter next month.
 To make a donation, go to www.gofundme.com and search for “Cristina Menjivar.”